Current private instructor, prior experience at Illinois Institute of Technology, Auburn University, Brown University, and The University of Georgia.

 Georgia men and women's cross - country programs garnered All - First and All - Second Team SEC and USTFCCCA All - South Region honors, with a men's SEC Runner of the Week award and an All - SEC Freshman nod.

-The Bulldogs women's indoor program was ranked 7th in 2013 and established themselves as one of the top teams in the Region, where they went on to finish 10th at The 2013 NCAA Division I Indoor Track and Field National Championships, while the men posted 18th, which was the second - best NCAA indoor combined performance in program history.
+The Bulldogs women's indoor program went on to finish 10th at The 2013 NCAA Division I Indoor Track and Field National Championships, while the men posted 18th, which was the second - best NCAA indoor combined performance in program history.

 A women's DMR qualified for The 2013 NCAA Division I Indoor Championships and were 10th with the number two All - Time School performance, along with other NCAA indoor qualifiers for the UGA mid - distance squad.

-UGA track had Drake Relays champion and NCAA leader in the 1500 meters Carly Hamilton, and multiple student - athletes who garnered All - SEC and individual champion titles, All - Americans, and UGA records in 2013.
+Track had the Drake Relays champion and NCAA leader in the 1500 meters, and multiple student - athletes who garnered All - SEC and individual champion titles, All - Americans, and UGA records in 2013.

 Georgia athletes also qualified for The 2013 USA Championships and other world - class meets.
 Cross - country and track and field were both stellar in the classroom by posting some of the highest team GPAs that academic year for UGA athletics and having both squads earning individual and team USTFCCCA All - Academic titles from 2012 - 2013.